qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator/generator_config_ref.rst

 * **template-dir** : Directory path where to look for web server-specific configuration templates.
 The file name itself is constructed as ``"httpd.<httpd-type>.tmpl.conf"``. (default: *${QOOXDOO_PATH}/tool/data/generator/*)

-  Templates can make use of several macros that will expanded during the generation process.
+  Templates can make use of several macros that will be expanded during the generation process.
 Macros are referenced in the template with ``${<macro_name>}``.
 The following macros are supported: